-This time I was strapped down.
-I could feel the rough pieces of fabric digging into my skin as I tried moving my right arm.
-It was tied so tight that even that small amount of movement made it feel like my circulation was being cut off.
+I was strapped down.
+I could feel the rough leather digging into my skin.
+It was tied so tight that even the smallest movement made it feel like my circulation was being cut off.

 The edge of a face appeared above me.
-I couldn't turn my head to look at who it was, but I struggled against the straps a bit more in fear.
+I couldn't see who it was, but I struggled against the straps a bit more in fear.

 Then, a soft hand was placed against my bicep.
 "Honey...like I said, calm down...nothing's happening to you."

-Now that I actually was thinking about it, I realized just how different this room was.
-Instead of all of the black designs, there was just a metal wall above my head.
+I stared at the metal wall as I tried to breathe normally.
 It looked completely normal, nothing out of the ordinary.
 I felt the straps on my arms, legs, and forehead loosen as the woman next to me released them.
 "I'm sorry about all of this...," she muttered, like they were simply an everyday annoyance.
 She struggled to pull all of them away and shove them to the floor.
 "It was a necessary precaution in case you attacked me the moment you woke up."

-I sat up on the bed, and pushed a strand of hair out of my eyes.
-I felt light headed and was desperate to get out of the room.
+I sat up on the bed and pushed a strand of hair out of my eyes.
+I was light-headed and desperate to get out of the room.
 It felt like a trap, despite what the woman was saying.
 I couldn't keep calm because all I could think about was being shot with a tranquilizer dart.
 Twice.

 "What do you want from me?"
 I asked her.
-I found myself glaring, which I lessened after a moment because of how harmless she seemed.
+I found myself glaring.

 "Someone will inform you of everything in a couple minutes...let's just get you up and to the meeting area," the woman said, ignoring my glare.
-She smiled at me like I wasn't five seconds away from attacking her so I could escape.
+She smiled at me like I wasn't five seconds away from attacking her.
 "My name's Jasmine, by the way."